 Rose Stuckey Kirk

-Rose holds a B.S. degree in Journalism from Arkansas State University and is completing a Master’s Program in International Affairs at Washington University in St. Louis, MO.
-She and her husband, Robert, are the parents of two sons, Robert Jr. and Connor.
+Rose holds a BS in Journalism from Arkansas State University and is completing a Masters in International Affairs at Washington University in St. Louis, MO.
+She and her husband, Robert, are the parents of two sons.